KaushikPalani/Classification_of_bearing_faults_using_ML/README.md

 The goal of this project is to detect and classify the different bearing faults based on the raw vibration data.
 The data was obtained from Case Western Research University - Bearing Data Center https://engineering.case.edu/bearingdatacenter

+## Acomplishments through this project
+ - Achieved the classification model with 99% accuracy on test data
+ - Choosing the optimal time domain and frequency domain features to increase accuracy in SVM
+ - Tuning (Hyper parameter) of sampling stride length (Data augmentation) on the time series data for improved accuracy
+ - Faster training when time-series data is fed as 2D image in 2D CNN
+ - k-fold cross validation to prevent over-fitting
+ - Understanding the principles of PCA and the working of SOFM

 ## Daset Information
  - Drive End Bearing
  - Sampling frequency - 48,000 samples/sec